 Bruxism

 Bruxism, often known as teeth grinding, is a disorder in which people clench or grind their teeth unintentionally, usually when asleep.
-Bruxism can have a substantial impact on oral health and general well-being.
-For additional information about bruxism, please visit our oral health page.Bruxism is a widespread illness that affects people of all ages.
-It might take place during the day (awake bruxism) or at night (sleep bruxism).
-Experts warn that if left untreated, bruxism can cause a variety of dental and health problems.
-Here are all the details on bruxism.
-The signs and effects of bruxism are many.
-While some specialists highlight the significance of early detection and treatment to avoid long-term harm, others focus on controlling the stress and anxiety that frequently cause bruxism.
+This is a widespread illness that affects people of all ages.
+It might take place during the day (awake) or at night (sleep).
+Experts warn that if left untreated, can cause a variety of dental and health problems.
+While some specialists highlight the significance of early detection and treatment to avoid long-term harm, others focus on controlling the stress and anxiety

 Bruxism